cicero78M/Cicero_Web/README.md

 The TikTok Post Analysis page works similarly to the Instagram one but uses the TikTok endpoints `getTiktokProfileViaBackend` and `getTiktokPostsViaBackend` found in `cicero-dashboard/utils/api.js`.

+Additionally, the dashboard provides a combined TikTok Analysis view at `/tiktok` which merges the info and post analytics into a single page.

 ### Profile Fields
 - `username`
 - `followers`